-The indictment is submitted to the panel (Article 21 paragraph 4) of the competent court in as many copies as there are defendants and their defence counsel (Article 78 paragraph 3), and one copy for the court.
-The files made by the public prosecutor during the investigation are delivered to the court together with the indictment.
+The indictment is submitted to the pre-trial conference judge panel (Article 21 paragraph 4) of the competent court in as many copies as there are defendants and their defence counsel (Article 78 paragraph 3), and one copy for the court.
+The case files made by the public prosecutor during the investigation are delivered to the court pre-trial conference judge together with the indictment.

-Immediately on receiving the indictment the panel will examine whether the indictment has been composed correctly (Article 332), and if it determines that it has was not, return it to the prosecutor to rectify the shortcomings within three days.
-On a motion of the prosecutor the panel may extend this limit for justified reasons.
+Immediately on receiving the indictment the panel pre-trial conference judge will examine whether the indictment has been composed correctly (Article 332), and if he determines that it has was not, return it to the prosecutor to rectify the shortcomings within three days.
+On a motion of the prosecutor the panel pre-trial conference judge may extend this limit for justified reasons.

-If the public prosecutor misses out on the time limit referred to in paragraph 2 of this Article, the panel will issue a ruling dismissing the indictment, and in case a private prosecutor misses the aforesaid time limit, it will be deemed that he has desisted from the prosecution and the charges will be rejected by a ruling.
+If the public prosecutor misses the time limit referred to in paragraph 2 of this Article, or files -an uncorrected indictment, the pre-trial conference judge the panel will issue a ruling dismissing the indictment, and in case a private prosecutor misses the aforesaid time limit, it will be deemed that he has desisted from the prosecution and the charges will be rejected by a ruling.